Reading Time: est. 17 minutes

 The Survey Data Counterpoint

-This is genuinely interesting.
-Two explanations are both probably true at once— some of those Type 9s ended up in Finance or Tech because paths opened up and staying felt easier than changing (the inertia pattern).
-But others may be thriving— because the culture of a specific finance or tech team, when genuinely collaborative and mission-oriented, can fit Type 9s well regardless of industry.
+Worth sitting with.
+Two explanations are both probably true at once.
+Some of those Type 9s ended up in Finance or Tech because paths opened up and staying felt easier than changing (the inertia pattern).
+But others may be thriving.
+The culture of a specific finance or tech team, when collaborative and mission-oriented, can fit Type 9s well regardless of industry.

 (A Type 9 managing a project team at a healthcare startup may be in a better environment than a Type 9 doing social work in a high-caseload, bureaucratic agency.)